aspose-words/Aspose.Words-Documentation/java/getting-started/platforms-and-interoperability/ruby/ruby-programmers-guide/programming-with-documents-in-ruby/_index.md

 ﻿---
-title: Programming With Documents in Ruby – Aspose.Words for Java
+title: Programming With Documents in Ruby
+second_title: Aspose.Words for Java
 articleTitle: Programming With Documents in Ruby
 linktitle: Programming With Documents in Ruby
 description: "Working With Documents using Ruby."